harshvardhanraju/next_click_predictor/DEPLOYMENT.md

 4. **Build Failures**:
    - Check Railway build logs for dependency installation errors
-   - Ensure Docker image size is reasonable (<1GB recommended)
+   - Docker image is optimized to 83MB for fast builds and deployments

 ### Monitoring